briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

-The driver of any motor vehicle which has been checked by radar or by any electrical or mechanical timing device to determine the speed of the motor vehicle over a measured distance of the highway and found to be in violation of any of the provisions of [Section 333.03][]  may be arrested until a warrant can be obtained, provided such officer has observed the recording of the speed of such motor vehicle by radio microwaves or an electrical or mechanical timing device or has received a radio message from the officer who observed the speed of the motor vehicle recorded by radio microwaves or an electrical or mechanical timing device.
+The driver of any motor vehicle which has been checked by radar or by any electrical or mechanical timing device to determine the speed of the motor vehicle over a measured distance of the highway and found to be in violation of any of the provisions of [Section 333.03][CF Section 333.03]  may be arrested until a warrant can be obtained, provided such officer has observed the recording of the speed of such motor vehicle by radio microwaves or an electrical or mechanical timing device or has received a radio message from the officer who observed the speed of the motor vehicle recorded by radio microwaves or an electrical or mechanical timing device.
 However, in case of an arrest based on such a message, such radio message must have been dispatched immediately after the speed of the motor vehicle was recorded and the arresting officer must have been furnished a description of the motor vehicle for proper identification.\
 (Ord.
 1968-713.
 Passed 2-20-68.)

 ## 303.10   Providing false information to police officer